Improve Growth & Development And Sleep Health Of Your Child Through Myofunctional Therapy

 Step 1: The First Consultation

 Your first consultation is where you will be told about the Myobrace treatment process.
 Your dentist will also be able to answer any questions you may have about the treatment.
-Once you understand this process and are ready to proceed, records will be taken to properly assess your needs.
+Once you understand this process and are ready to proceed, records will be taken properly to assess your needs.
 These records may include photographs, study moulds and possibly x-rays.